AdmiralCloud/ac-sanitizer/README.md

-valueType | [string] | Use it to sanitize values of an array by defining the allowed type here strict | [boolean] | For objects only - if true and payload contains a property not defined, an error will be returned. nullAllowed | [boolean] | If true, sending NULL is allowed.
+valueType | [string] | Use it to sanitize values of an array by defining the allowed type here strict | [boolean] | For objects only - if true and payload contains a property not defined, an error will be returned. nullAllowed | [boolean] | If true, sending NULL is allowed. optional | [boolean] | If true and the value is nil, the property is removed/omitted from payload.
+Helpful to cleanup response payloads.

 [^1]: The path must be set with the parent propery as root, e.g. the actual field is settings.video.width, in property video the condition is then just "width" not the full path.